alicankiraz1/CorpusCrafter/README.md

 ### Can it process tables and images in PDFs?
 The current version primarily focuses on textual content.
 Tables and images are automatically skipped or interpreted as plain text.
 Table detection and structured data extraction features may be added in future versions.

+### How do I use the advanced question generation features?
+Enable advanced question generation with the --use-advanced-question-generator flag and customize the types, difficulty, and cognitive levels of questions using the corresponding parameters.

+### What are the benefits of smart text chunking?
+Smart text chunking creates more semantically coherent chunks by grouping related content together, resulting in better context preservation and more meaningful questions.

+### Does the tool support GPU acceleration?
+Yes, for advanced NLP processing and smart text chunking, you can enable GPU acceleration with the --use-gpu flag if you have a compatible GPU available.

+### Can I customize the output format?
+Yes, you can export data in multiple formats and customize the structure of the output files.
+The default format is CSV, but you can also export to JSONL and other formats.

+### How do I handle documents in multiple languages?
+Use the --language auto option to automatically detect the document language, or specify the language explicitly with --language [code] if you know it in advance.